What Is An Undercut Hairstyle

 Okay, let’s avoid the awkward “I brought a picture of Zayn Malik… make me look like this” moment.
 Instead, here’s what you say:

-• “I want an undercut, keep the sides short (about a [number] guard), and leave the top [desired length].”
+“I want an undercut, keep the sides short (about a [number] guard), and leave the top [desired length].”
+Bonus points if you browse our guide section to learn the exact terms your barber loves hearing.

 Styling Tips: How to Rock It Daily